 Dry goods are usually the least expensive and most versatile ingredients in your kitchen.
-It’s a good idea to check out the bulk food bins, as they’re often less expensive purchased in bulk than pre-packaged (you can buy as much or as little as you need).
+I like to buy these items from bulk bins, if possible, to cut down on packaging, and because I can buy any quantity needed.
 If you don’t have fancy containers to store your dry goods, don’t fret.
 A heavy duty zip top food storage bag will do the job.
+Just make sure they stay dry, cool, and away from sunlight because flavors and freshness don’t last forever.

 - Flour: all-purpose, whole wheat